The Ultimate 6 Core Exercises for Swimmers

 The importance of core strength for fast swimming has become more mainstream over the past couple of decades.

-Where at one point swimmers would be given a couple of sets of crunches after practice, now they are prescribed core workouts that are designed to help improve all aspects of performance in the pool, from building a better underwater dolphin kick, a faster flip turn, and even a more explosive start.
+Where at one point swimmers would be given a couple of sets of crunches after practice, now they are prescribed core workouts to improve all aspects of performance in the pool, including developing a faster underwater dolphin kick, a faster flip turn, and even a more explosive start.

-Instead, when doing core exercises for swimmers the objectives go beyond having that vaunted six-pack that is typical of the swimmer’s body:
+When building a core routine for swimming faster, the objectives go beyond having that vaunted six-pack that is typical of the swimmer’s body:

 • A strong core gives you a powerful platform from which you can pull, push and kick through the water.